thycotic/cm-docs/release-notes/rn-1.4.1.md

 * Users can now edit Local RDP or SSH connections in bulk.

-* An Admin flag/switch now supports remote connections to RDS server.
+* An Admin flag/switch now supports remote connections to an RDS server.

 * A new “Shared with me” section in the navigation lists all secrets/sessions shared with you from a Secret Server connection.